A Generalized Minimax Q-learning Algorithm for Two-Player Zero-Sum Stochastic Games: Model-free Generalised Minimax Q-learning

 \section{Model-free Generalised Minimax Q-learning}

 Note that an input to the Algorithm \ref{alg:minimax Q-learning} is the relaxation parameter $w \leq w^*$, where $w^*$ is defined in \eqref{w-star}.
-As $w^*$ depends on the transition probability function $p$, it is not possible to choose a valid $w$ in the experiments, where we do not have access to partial information of the model.
-In this section, we describe our model-free generalised minimax Q-learning procedure that mitigates the dependency on the model information.
+As $w^*$ depends on the transition probability function $p$, it is not possible to choose a valid $w$ in the experiments, where we do not have access to probability transition function.
+In this section, we describe a synchronous version of the model-free generalised minimax Q-learning procedure that mitigates the dependency on the model information.